Pranav-Rayaprolu/PORTFOLIO/README.md

 ## 🚀 Features

+- **AI Chat:** Conversational AI assistant for real-time interaction and support.
+- **AI Insights:** Get actionable insights powered by advanced AI analytics.
+- **Calendar:** Integrated calendar for scheduling and managing events.
+- **Goal Manager:** Set, track, and achieve your personal and professional goals.
+- **Mood Tracking:** Monitor and analyze your mood trends over time.
+- **Task Manager:** Organize, prioritize, and complete your daily tasks efficiently.
 - **Featured Projects:** Highlight your top AI projects with live demos, code links, and technology tags.
 - **About & Bio:** Share your background, experience, and personal interests.
 - **Contact Form:** Allow visitors to reach out directly via a built-in contact form.